-The appearance of the subsurface porosity defects resulting from the preceding sources may take numerous shapes but usually form as either small, spherical holes (sometimes elongated or pear-shaped), called pinholes, or larger, irregularly rounded holes or irregularly shaped fissure type defects.^{1,8,13,15,16} The internal surfaces of the resultant holes may be 1) oxidized, 2) lined with a shiny graphite film or 3) contain slag or manganese sulfide inclusions.^{1,5,8}
+The appearance of the subsurface porosity defects resulting from the preceding sources may take numerous shapes but usually form as either small, spherical holes (sometimes elongated or pear- shaped) and called pinholes, or larger, irregularly rounded holes or irregularly shaped fissure type defects.

+The internal surfaces of the resultant holes may be 1) oxidized, 2) lined with a shiny graphite film, or 3) contain slag or manganese sulfide inclusions.

 Although the technical literature contains a large amount of work describing porosity defects and the metallurgical practices that promote the occurrence and treatment of such defects, relatively little experimental work had been conducted in the area of chemical binder induced mold-metal interface porosity reactions.
-Investigations that have been conducted in this area have generally been limited to discussions of potential problems existing when using high N (urea) furans, and to a lesser extent, shell and oil-alkyd-isocyanate systems.
-Until 1974, minimal research had been conducted in determining how various core and moldmaking parameters affect the incidence of porosity defects with chemical binder systems.
+Investigations that have been conducted in this area have been generally limited to discussions that potential problems exist when using high nitrogen (urea) furans, and to a lesser extent, shell and oil-alkyd-isocyanate systems.
+Until 1974, minimal research had been conducted in determining how various core and mold-making parameters affect the incidence of porosity defects with chemical binder systems.
 This lack of research has continued during the ensuing 25 years.